braze-inc/braze-docs/_includes/campaign_analytics.md

 ##### Estimated real open rate {#estimated-real-open-rate}

 This statistic uses a proprietary analytical model created by Braze to reconstruct an estimate of the campaign's unique open rate as if machine opens did not exist.
 While we receive labels of "Machine Opens" on some open events from email senders (see above), these labels can often label actual opens as real opens.
 In other words, the "Other Opens" are likely an underestimate of real opens (by actual users).
-Instead, Braze uses click data on historical campaigns to infer the rate at which actual humans opened the message.
+Instead, Braze uses click data from each campaign to infer the rate at which actual humans opened the message.
 This compensates for various machine opening mechanisms, including Apple’s MPP.

 The displayed statistic is generated 36 hours after email sending has begun.
 It will only run for scheduled e-mail campaigns (one time or recurring).
 If a campaign recurs, the estimate will be reclaculated 36 hours after another send occurs.